 Some agents never acknowledge or respond, of course, and are clear about that in their submission guidelines.
 Ideally, I’m sure they would like to answer, and I’d like to think that if I were an agent I’d at least be able to decline a book with an email.
 But the sheer quantity of submissions and their commitments to ongoing authors mean they have to prioritise, and they really can’t spare the time.
 They are under no obligation, until a contract is signed.

-When, in a century long ago, I was an in-house editor turning down manuscripts I did sometimes give a sentence or two of feedback to agents (who sent in most of the books I read) or authors.
+When, in a century long ago, I was an in-house editor I did sometimes give a sentence or two of feedback to agents (mostly) or authors when I turned down manuscripts.
 I think I was being dutiful in offering a reason, but, looking back, I’m not sure such explanations are always helpful either.
 A proper editorial conversation takes time, and, unless the offerings are really shrewd and specific, scraps of advice can confuse as much as help.
 They can sometimes give false hope, too, in that we latch on to possible fixes.
 (Perhaps, if I drop the present-tense narration he doesn’t like, he’ll take my book on?)

 And besides, someone else might like it, present tense and all, and, sharing your vision, have specific advice that will be more helpful.